Wjplatformer/Authenticlick/README.md

 # Authenticlick
-A authentication system using clicking patterns
+A authentication system using clicking patterns (a future python package)